dxw/visitor-levy-prototypes/README.md

 # Visitor levy prototypes

-We are a team at the Welsh Revenue Authority; tasked with implenting Wales' first ever visitor levy (tourist tax).
+We are a team at the Welsh Revenue Authority; tasked with implenting Wales' first ever visitor levy.

 This website documents our early design work of how a visitor levy and the services related to it might work.